mstapfner/fadip/README.md

 # FADIP - FlexibleAnomalyDetectionIntegrationPlatform

+This platform allows to use and evaluate different anomaly detection algorithms with timeseries from csv files or from Prometheus instances.

 ## Sample Stack for Testing the framework

 Can be found under /sample-stack.
 Provides a basic setup with Prometheus, Grafana, Node-Exporter, CADVisor.